 So, while rigor is of course present in accelerated math and analytical writing, our curriculum also delivers it through experiential learning, tailored perfectly to 21st century students, who are being prepared for careers and lives that will certainly look much different than our world today.
 That’s unique to MPA.
 Whether it’s an i-Term class, the Future Cities project, or Chat with the Notables, learning in the Middle School is hands on and active, putting students in situations where finding solutions requires creativity, critical thinking, communication, and collaboration, all skills listed among Brian Miller’s 6 C’s of Education For The Future.

-The Middle School curriculum is built on solving rigorous problems, from the Sciences to Theatre to Humanities.
+The Middle School curriculum is built on solving rigorous problems, from Science to Theatre to Humanities.
 However, nowhere is problem solving more prevalent or rigorous than in science and design.
-Middle School teacher John Milam is an expert in crafting open ended problems that require his students to apply their deep content knowledge in creative ways.
+Middle School science teacher, John Milam, is an expert in crafting open ended problems that require his students to apply their deep content knowledge in creative ways.
 Rather than giving students problems that have a clear, procedural approach, Milam opts instead for ones where the approach is not obvious nor straight forward from the start.
 His students work to solve real world problems with multiple solutions rather than simply recalling scientific facts or repeating arbitrary processes disconnected from context.
 This approach is showcased annually in the middle school’s award-winning participation in the Future Cities competition.